*This Jordan Itinerary has been updated on 25th April 2019 to match the most recent information!

 Jordan is an amazing country located in the Middle East.
-It is amazingly welcoming to tourists and safe to visit, trust us!
+It is amazingly welcoming to tourists and Jordan is safe to visit, trust us!
 It has some quite infamous neighbors such as Syria and Iraq and some other beautiful Middle East countries such as Israel and Lebanon.
 The people of Jordan are open-hearted, the food is amazing and the deserts will leave you speechless.
 Let’s have a look at the best Jordan itinerary and places to visit in Jordan.

 You have to get the Jordan Pass!
 It is the single best thing that makes your visit to Jordan hassle free.
 It waives your visa fee of 40 JD ($56) and it includes entrance in Petra for 1-3 days (50 – 60 JD).
-Jordan Pass also includes 40 other attractions that you can visit for free.
+Jordan Pass also includes 40 other Jordan tourist spots that you can visit for free.
 Jordan Pass costs 70 – 80 JD (~$100) depending on how many days you want to spend in Petra.
 Therefore, you can already see that by purchasing Jordan Pass for 70 JD you will save 20 JD.
 The only rule is that you have to stay in Jordan for at least 3 nights!
 So if you are visiting Jordan from Israel for a day trip, it will not work.
 However, Jordan is worth visiting for more than 1 day, we promise!

-Jordan is a Muslim country thus there are some cultural norms to be followed.
+Jordan is a Muslim country thus, there are some cultural norms to be followed.
 Women should not wear shorts, skirts and other similar clothing that shows too much skin.
 Men should dress politely as well.
 We observed, that the rules were not so strict around Petra and other very touristic areas.
-Yet, if you happened to be in smaller towns or blend with the locals, make sure to dress modestly to respect the beautiful culture.
+Yet, if you happened to be in smaller towns or blend with the locals, make sure to dress modestly to respect the beautiful Jordanian culture.

 Also, if you travel during Ramadan (check Ramadan Calendar to know what time it is each year) be ready that all the eateries and cafes will be closed during the day and you should not eat or drink in public.
 You can freely eat in your hotel and order meals there.
 However, on the streets and public places, it is considered a bit disrespectful.
 Petra and Wadi Rum are exceptions because it would be impossible to last without water, so do not worry about those places!

-Related: What Travel Gear We Use?
+➳ Related: What Travel Gear We Use?

-How much time to spend in Jordan?
+How Much Time to Spend in Jordan?

-Best Jordan Itinerary – 7 days
+Best Jordan Itinerary – 7 Day Trip to Jordan

-Amman – 1 1/2 – 2 days
+Amman – 1 1/2 – 2 Days

-Amman is most likely the first stop on your Jordan itinerary if you are arriving by air.
+Amman is most likely the first stop on your Jordan Itinerary if you are arriving by air.
 It is a beautiful city and there are some interesting things to do!
 Depending on the time you arrive you should spend at least 1 full day in Amman or preferably 1 day and a half.

 Amman Citadel is the most spectacular sight in Amman and should not be missed.
-You can easily spend a few hours exploring the citadel and its surroundings.
+You can easily spend a few hours exploring the Amman Citadel and its surroundings.
 You will surely learn many new facts about Amman and how the Citadel came to be.
 With Jordan Pass the entrance is free, without Jordan Pass it is 3 JD ($5).

 Downtown Amman is amazing both by day and night.
 It is a vibrant place where everyone comes together to have a feast every evening.
-Restaurants are packed and streets are bustling.
+Restaurants are packed and the streets are bustling.
 During the day you can explore the many narrow and steep streets that have so much character and soul.

 Central Market is a place to go shopping for fresh fruit, juices, cheeses, hummus, pancakes and see feel the Arab market vibe.
 You can purchase spices and teas to bring back home as well as some nice souvenirs.